Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 Common sources to verify include:

-If the source is unclear, cleaning the visible mold may only create temporary improvement.
-The same ceiling area will likely become moldy again.
+If the source is unclear, cleaning the visible mold may only create temporary improvement, and the same ceiling area may become moldy again.

 Protect the Room Below the Ceiling